laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/backend-fundamentals/week-9/day-3/lecture-materials/meen-auth-template-part-1.md

 # MEEN Auth Template Build - Part 1

-As a Junior Developer, User Authentication is something you really shouldn't be working on just yet.
+As a Junior Developer in your first job, User Authentication is something you really shouldn't be working on just yet.
 But having some experince with it, and building projects with authentication looks really good on your resume and portfolio.

 So, today we're going to build a template repo which will allow you to get up and running with Authenticatication without having to build it out every time you want to create a portfolio project with it.